deanebarker/Denina-Sharp/README.md

 Http.Get makes a -- wait for it -- GET request over HTTP to the URL specified in the first argument and returns it.

+(See "Variables" below for a more extensive and practical example of working over HTTP.)

 There are two programming "levels" to this library.

 * There's the C# level, which instatiates the pipeline, passes data to it, and does something with the result.
+This tends to be fairly static -- it will be implemented once in a way to make it available for editors (those using a CMS, for example -- this was the original intent; see "History and Context" at the end of this document).
-* Then there's the filter configuration level, which sets up the filters and tells them what to do.
-This level requires knowledge of (1) the format for calling filters and passing arguments, and (2) the filters that are available and what information they need.
+* Then there's the filter configuration level, which involves setting up the filters and telling them what to do.
+This level requires (1) knowing the format for calling filters and passing arguments; and (2) knowing what filters are available, what information they need, and what results they will return.

 The first level is intended for C# developers.
-The second level is intended for non-developers -- mainly content editors that need to obtain and modify text-based content for publication, without the assistance of a developer.
+The second level is intended for non-developers -- primarily content editors that need to obtain and modify text-based content for publication, without the assistance of a developer.

-## The C\#
+## The <span>C#</span>

 (Note: The words "command" and "filter" get used interchangably in this document.
 Technically, a "command" is an object that invokes and configures a "filter," which is a method.
 In practice, I'll go back and forth between the terms indiscriminately.
 Sorry.)